mysterypaint/ALTTPSRAMEditor/README.md

 # ALTTPSRAMEditor
-Edits the SRAM data of Zelda: A Link to the Past (SNES)
+This tool edits the SRAM data of Zelda: A Link to the Past (SNES).
+Written in C# using VB.

 Releases: https://github.com/mysterypaint/ALTTPSRAMEditor/releases